France vows immediate action in Central African Republic after battle

 A separate witness said he saw dozens of bodies lying in the abandoned Ouango market in the southeast of the city.

-There were reports of arms being handed out to civilians in the mainly Muslim PK5 neighborhood.
+There were reports of arms being handed out to civilians in the mainly Muslim PK5 neighbourhood.

 The government declared an overnight curfew and closed its border with Democratic Republic of Congo.